 How to Write an Employee Attendance Policy in 2024

-Let’s face it: employee attendance policies have never been as complicated as they are in 2024.
+Let’s face it: employee attendance policies are more complex than ever in 2026.

-All of this means businesses need to adapt their employee attendance policies to the unprecedented landscape of 2024.
+All of this means businesses need to continuously refine their attendance policies to keep up with today’s work environment.

 Here’s how: